EnzymeAD/rustbook/src/debug_backend.md

 Find your path to the opt binary, with a path similar to `<some_dir>/rust/build/<x86/arm/...-target-tripple>/build/bin/opt`.
 Also find `LLVMEnzyme-19.<so/dll/dylib>` path, similar to `/rust/build/target-tripple/enzyme/build/Enzyme/LLVMEnzyme-19`.
+Please keep in mind that LLVM frequently updates it's LLVM backend, so the version number might be higher (20, 21, ...).
 Once you have both, run the following command:
 ```sh
 <path/to/opt out.ll> -load-pass-plugin=/path/to/LLVMEnzyme-19.so -passes="enzyme" -S